 Carbon air filters are a type of filter that is most commonly utilized to remove gases from the air.
 The design of the carbon air filter allows for it to filter gases through a bed of activated carbon and they are usually used to combat Volatile Organic Compounds (VOCs) that become released by common household products like cleaning supplies, new flooring, and furniture.
 This technology is also able to remove odors from the air as well, such as the smell of tobacco – but when it comes to the removal of fine particles like mold, dust, and pollen a carbon air filter will be inefficient.

-An activated carbon air filter is composed of small pieces of carbon, that are typically in granular or powdered form, which has been treated to be extremely absorbent.
+When it comes to understanding what an activated carbon air filter is composed of it is basically formed from small pieces of carbon, that are typically in granular or powdered form, which has been treated to be extremely absorbent.
 It is so absorbent that just one gram of the activated carbon can easily have a surface area of 500m2 or higher.
 The high surface area provided by carbon air filters enables contaminants and allergens to become absorbed into the material.

 The process of adsorption is the distinct process activated carbon goes through when reacting to airborne contaminants.
 The activated carbon will cause the pollutants to stick to the filter, and the more porous the material, the more contaminants it will capture.
 Once these filters fill up, and the material is covered in contaminants, issues will begin to start unraveling with this technology – particularly the doped activated carbon.